 Rankings are just one way you can judge the quality of an online MBA program.
 There are several other strategies you can implement to make sure you have chosen a high-caliber online MBA program and not a fly-by-night one from a school that is happy to take your money in exchange for a worthless degree.
-Here, we will examine a few ways other than rankings to gauge the quality of an online MBA program.
+Check out our 2017 rankings of the Top Online MBA Programs that also include rankings from 4 other reputable publications.

 A less formal way of assessing the quality of an online MBA program is to do an Internet search for unbiased online reviews from students.
 You can find what students liked and/or disliked about certain programs from those who have firsthand experience with them.
 It’s important to note, however, that people are generally more likely to go online to complain about something than they are to praise it, so keep that in mind when reading reviews.
 The key is to look for recurring themes in these online reviews.
 If you read again and again that the faculty members in a certain program were unresponsive, make a note of it, as you should if you read often that the mentoring or cohort system at a school was beneficial and supportive.
 You may want to take what you learn and formulate some questions to ask when you call to inquire about specific graduate programs.